 Intellectual breadth is important in our department and university.
 Regardless of specialization, we seek candidates eager to help graduate students who possess a wide range of interests discover nuances and make connections across fields and topics in their scholarly work.
-In addition to research and teaching, faculty at CGU work closely advising and mentoring MA and doctoral students on their theses and dissertations and on their career preparation.
-The successful candidate will have outstanding teaching and mentoring skills, a demonstrably strong record of publications and a track record of advising students from diverse backgrounds.
+In addition to research and teaching, faculty at CGU work closely advising and mentoring master’s and doctoral students on their theses and dissertations and on their career preparation.
+The successful candidate will have outstanding teaching and mentoring skills, a strong record of publications, and experience advising students from diverse backgrounds.